Nicky Mather swims Loch Lomond, and how I supported her

 This is my account of the adventure:

-The Scottish weather was proving very changeable in the week before my swim and I really didn’t know if I’d get the chance to swim at all.
+The Scottish weather was proving very changeable the week before my swim, and I didn’t know if I’d get to swim.
 This is one of the many mental challenges I encountered in the run-up to and during the swim.
 I was so grateful to have the help of my friend Diana in her professional capacity as a Psychologist and Clinical Hypnotherapist https://www.workingcareer.co.uk to prepare myself mentally for the swim.
-The relaxation techniques, visualisation exercises, thought diaries and hypnotherapy sessions really helped me to manage my nerves in the run-up to the swim and offered strategies I could employ when it got tough on the day.
+The relaxation techniques, visualisation exercises, thought diaries and hypnotherapy sessions helped me to manage my nerves in the run-up to the swim.
+They offered strategies I could employ when it got tough on the day.

-Finally, a weather window opened, alarms were set for 3 am to boil kettles for hot swim feeds and attempt breakfast.
-At 4.15 have we met the Inchbaggers boat, crew and my kayaker; safety briefings were given and I was reminded of the swim rules:
+Finally, a weather window opened, and alarms were set for 3 am to boil kettles for hot swim feeds and attempt breakfast.
+At 4.15 we met the Inchbaggers boat, crew and my kayaker; safety briefings were given, and I was reminded of the swim rules:

-· One standard costume, swim cap, pair of goggles, earplugs all without any thermal or buoyancy aids
+· One standard costume, swim cap, pair of goggles, and earplugs, all without any thermal or buoyancy aids

-· Entry and exit un-aided; touching the boat or anyone during the swim forbidden
+· Entry and exit un-aided; touching the boat or anyone during the swim is forbidden

 · Support swimmer allowed for up to an hour after 2 hours and then only at specific intervals

-At 5.10 am I attached my night lights to my goggles and walked down the Duncan Mills Slipway in Balloch, watching the mist rise off the water.
-I took my first strokes towards my kayaker Rich, who had created a disco kayak with numerous light sticks!
-There was no chance I was going to lose him on the loch in the twilight!
+At 5:10 a.m., I attached my night lights to my goggles and walked down the Duncan Mills Slipway in Balloch, watching the mist rise off the water.
+I took my first strokes towards my kayaker, Rich, who had created a disco kayak with numerous light sticks!
+There was no chance I would lose him on the loch in the twilight!

-The first hour passed swiftly, the loch was flat calm and peaceful.
-At home in Edinburgh over the past 12 years, I’ve done most of my open water swimming at Threipmuir Reservoir and Portobello Beach early in the morning because I love the tranquillity and light at this time.
+The first hour passed swiftly.
+The loch was flat, calm, and peaceful.
+Over the past 12 years, I’ve done most of my open-water swimming at Threipmuir Reservoir and Portobello Beach early in the morning at home in Edinburgh because I love the tranquillity and light at this time.

-My first hot carbohydrate and electrolyte liquid feed were delivered on the hour via a high-tech piece of kit otherwise known as the milk carton on a rope along with a cereal bar in a Tupperware mug.
-My husband Elliot is master of swim feed logistics and made sure I was then fed every 45 mins after and that every feed was the preferred temperature and volume.
+My first hot carbohydrate and electrolyte liquid feed was delivered on the hour via a high-tech kit: a milk carton on a rope and a cereal bar in a Tupperware mug.
+My husband Elliot is a master of swim feed logistics and made sure I was fed every 45 minutes afterwards and that every feed was the preferred temperature and volume.

-Later on, I was delighted to see the smiling face of Diana appear beside me – the sun had risen and we swam together, enjoying the fabulous island and mountain views that were appearing before us.
-We have been on many swim adventures together including the English Channel and Loch Ness relay; there is nothing like enjoying a beautiful swim with a friend!
-Ahead of time we had practised visualising a fun day out together on the water and this memory was really present for me every time Diana joined me in the water at the permitted intervals during the day.
+Later on, I was delighted to see Diana's smiling face appear beside me – the sun had risen, and we swam together, enjoying the fabulous island and mountain views that appeared before us.
+We have been on many swim adventures together, including the English Channel and Loch Ness relay; there is nothing like enjoying a beautiful swim with a friend!
+Ahead of time, we had practised visualising a fun day out together on the water, and this memory was present for me every time Diana joined me in the water at the permitted intervals during the day.

-As the day went on the loch became busier.
-My ever-alert kayaker Rich kept careful watch for any jet skiers or boats who might come closer than we would like.
+As the day went on, the loch became busier.
+My ever-alert kayaker, Rich, carefully watched for any jet skiers or boats who might come closer than we would like.
 I reflected that it was probably more painful to kayak for nearly 17 hours than to swim!
 We think we met two of the three MacLean brothers and Atlantic rowing champions out on a training row; they stopped at the boat to say hello and ask what I was up to but were so fast that I only caught a glimpse!

-The wind picked up which created a bit of chop and the temperature dropped as we progressed North into the deeper waters.
-My body and mind started to grumble and suggest I might like to stop now please?
-I knew I had at least another 4 hours to go and it suddenly felt never-ending and doubts crept into my mind – could I really do this?
-I looked at Diana who knew I was struggling and just her re-assuring smile took me back to the work we had done on what to do when it got tough – the affirmations and feelings of confidence came back to me and I found myself saying out loud “ I’ll try to do a bit more”.
-Headphones are not allowed on the swim, but I have a playlist in my head that I “activate” at times like this when it gets hard – it’s an eclectic mix of everything from Donald Where’s Your Troosers to 60s disco, 80s rock, 90s Indie and a few dance classics.
-The combination of stating my intention to continue and the playlist in my head somehow “flicked the switch” and I was back to swimming.
+The wind picked up, which created a bit of chop, and the temperature dropped as we progressed North into the deeper waters.
+My body and mind started to grumble and suggest I might like to stop now, please.
+I knew I had at least another 4 hours to go, and it suddenly felt never-ending, and doubts crept into my mind – could I do this?
+I looked at Diana, who knew I was struggling, and just her re-assuring smile took me back to the work we had done on what to do when it got tough – the affirmations and feelings of confidence came back to me, and I found myself saying out loud, “ I’ll try to do a bit more”.
+Headphones are not allowed on the swim, but I have a playlist in my head that I “activate” at times like this when it gets hard – it’s an eclectic mix of everything from Donald Where’re Your Trousers to 60s disco, 80s rock, 90s Indie and a few dance classics.
+The combination of stating my intention to continue and the playlist in my head somehow “flicked the switch”, and I was back to swimming.

-We swam on and on and on… the sky grew dark again.
-After numerous “false endings” and a little detour to look at the lambs on the beach ( I can’t resist a fluffy sheep!) finally the white chalets, caravans and the orange marina lights of Ardlui were close!
-I crawled out to be greeted by my crew, a welcoming party of midges and a few curious campers.
+We swam on and on and on…, and the sky grew dark again.
+After numerous “false endings” and a little detour to look at the lambs on the beach ( I can’t resist a fluffy sheep!), finally, the white chalets, caravans, and orange marina lights of Ardlui were close!
+I crawled out to be greeted by my crew, a welcoming party of midges, and a few curious campers.

-It was a magical day through which I hope to raise as much money as possible for the Loch Lomond Rescue Boat https://uk.virginmoneygiving.com/NicolaGraham2.
-I was deeply upset by the recent tragic incidents in Scottish waters and wanted to show my appreciation for this volunteer crew and indeed all rescue crews who selflessly assist those in need.
+It was a magical day, and I hope to raise as much money as possible for the Loch Lomond Rescue Boat (https://uk.virginmoneygiving.com/NicolaGraham2).
+I was distraught by the recent tragic incidents in Scottish waters, and I wanted to show my appreciation for this volunteer crew and, indeed, all rescue crews who selflessly assist those in need.

-In closing, if you are looking for a great splashing day out on Loch Lomond look no further than https://inchbaggers.com.
-If you need help to face your demons and to prepare for a mental challenge like this swim, I can wholeheartedly recommend Diana https://www.workingcareer.co.uk.
+If you want a tremendous splashing day out on Loch Lomond, look no further than https://inchbaggers.com.
+If you need help facing your demons and preparing for a mental challenge like this swim, I can wholeheartedly recommend Diana: https://www.workingcareer.co.uk.

-I have had my fair share of mental implosions and crisis of self- doubt on big swims.
+I have had my fair share of mental implosions and crises of self-doubt on big swims.
 Diana had the expertise and experience to know exactly which strategies to employ with me.
-These are gifts that will benefit me in all aspects of my life and I am hugely grateful to Diana for her support.”
+These gifts will benefit me in all aspects of my life, and I am hugely grateful to Diana for her support.”

 Nicky Mather 19 August 2021

-Note from Diana: Well done Nicky!
+Note from Diana: Well done, Nicky!
 I couldn’t be more delighted.
-You are an inspiration on sticking with something to get it done!
-Of coping with adversity and coming back stronger.
-Well done the rest of the team too!
+You are an inspiration for sticking with something to get it done, coping with adversity, and coming back stronger.
+Well done, the rest of the team, too!

 I am Diana Dawson, Founder of Working Career.
 As a Professional Career Coach, Career Psychologist, Career Counsellor, Career Consultant, Executive Coach and Wellbeing at Work Coach, I work with organisations and individuals to help manage their careers.